LangProc/langproc-cw/docs/c_compiler.md

 Input
 -----

 The input file will be pre-processed [ANSI C](https://en.wikipedia.org/wiki/ANSI_C), also called C90 or C89.
-It's what's generally thought of as "classic" or "normal" C, but not the _really_ old one without function prototypes (you may never have come across that).
+It is what is generally thought of as "classic" or "normal" C, but not the _really_ old one without function prototypes (you may never have come across that).
 C90 is still often used in embedded systems, and pretty much the entire Linux kernel is in C90.

-You've mainly been taught C++, but you're probably aware of C as a subset of C++ without classes, which is a good mental model.
-Your programs (lexer, parser and compiler) will never be given code that has different parsing or execution semantics under C and C++ (so, for example, I won't give you code that uses `class` as an identifier).
+You have mainly been taught C++, but you are probably aware of C as a subset of C++ without classes, which is a good mental model.
+Your programs (lexer, parser and compiler) will never be given code that has different parsing or execution semantics under C and C++ (so, for example, I will not give you code that uses `class` as an identifier).

 The source code will not contain any compiler-specific or platform-specific extensions.
-If you pre-process a typical program (see later), you'll see many things such as `__attribute__` or `__declspec` coming from the system headers.
+If you pre-process a typical program (see later), you will see many things such as `__attribute__` or `__declspec` coming from the system headers.
 You will not need to deal with any of these.

 The test inputs will be a set of files of increasing complexity and variety.
 The test inputs will not have syntax errors or other programming errors, so your code does not need to handle these gracefully.

-[This is the "official" C90 grammar](https://www.lysator.liu.se/c/ANSI-C-grammar-y.html), presented in the form of a Yacc parser file without any specific actions linked to each rule.
-There is also a [corresponding Lex lexer file](https://www.lysator.liu.se/c/ANSI-C-grammar-l.html) attached.
-You do not need to use everything that is in there, but it can help to give you an idea of the AST constructs that you need.
-If you find the grammar too complicated to understand, it is also perfectly fine to create your own simple grammar and build upon it as you add more features.

 Features
 -------